LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 [lesson_01: INFO] Parsed STL mesh has 1,280 triangles.
 ```

+### Next time:
-!!! next_time In the next lesson, we will check the mesh triangles for self-intersections.
+In the next lesson, we will check the mesh triangles for self-intersections.